N700S Series Shinkansen

 The N700S series (N700S系, Enu nana-hyaku esu-kei) is a Japanese Shinkansen high-speed train with tilting capability operated by JR Central and JR West on the Tokaido and San'yō Shinkansen lines since 2020, and JR Kyushu on the Nishi Kyushu Shinkansen line since 2022.
+A variant, the N700ST, will be exported to Taiwan for use on the Taiwan High Speed Rail system starting in 2027.

 History

-In June 2016, JR Central announced plans to build a new prototype "N700S" 16-car trainset (with "S" standing for "Supreme") for evaluating new technology and features on the Tokaido and Sanyo Shinkansen lines from March 2018.
+In June 2016, JR Central announced plans to build a new prototype 16-car trainset, the N700S (with "S" standing for "Supreme"), to evaluate new technologies and features on the Tokaido and Sanyo Shinkansen lines starting in March 2018.

-Developed from the earlier N700 Series design, the N700S trains incorporate a number of new features.
-Refinements to the ATC and braking systems enable shorter braking distances in emergencies such as earthquakes.
-The traction system uses silicon carbide components, and uses 7% less power than the N700A series.
-Toshiba SCiB LTO batteries are installed so that the train can operate at low speed in the event of a disruption to overhead power, as well as keep toilets in operation.
+Developed from the earlier N700A series (itself a refinement of the N700 series), the N700S incorporates several new features.
+Refinements to the ATC and braking systems enable emergency braking distances to be reduced by 5%, improving safety during events such as earthquakes.
+The traction system uses silicon carbide components, and combined with a new aerodynamic design, reduces power consumption by approximately 7%.
+Toshiba SCiB LTO batteries allow the train to operate at low speed during power disruptions, enabling it to move to a safe location for passenger evacuation and maintain essential functions such as toilets.

-Optimized underfloor equipment layout allows the same standard design to be used to easily produce 12, 8 and 6-car trainsets in addition to the Tokaido Shinkansen 16-car trainsets.
-This optimization was intended to make the train more flexible for possible export.
+An optimized underfloor equipment layout makes it possible to use the same standard design for 16-car Tokaido Shinkansen trainsets as well as 12-, 8-, and 6-car configurations, improving flexibility for potential export.

-Green cars use active suspension to further improve ride quality, and ordinary-class cars have AC power outlets for each seat.
-Other features include larger luggage storage, closed-circuit television and "softer, more relaxing" interior lighting.
-In 2021, the train was awarded the Laurel Prize by the Japan Railfan Club.
+Green cars feature a fully active damping control system to improve ride quality, while ordinary-class cars provide AC power outlets at every seat.
+Additional improvements include larger luggage storage areas, more CCTV cameras, an upgraded intercom system, and softer, more relaxing interior lighting.

-Future plans

-In an announcement by JR Central, JR West, and JR Kyushu made on 17 October 2023, the companies stated that all onboard smoking rooms on the Tokaido, San'yo, and Kyushu Shinkansen lines would be abolished by Q2 2024.
+In 2021, the N700S was awarded the Laurel Prize by the Japan Railfan Club.